-I remember when Mr. A was born I read an article that talked about kids being in car seats until they were 10.
+I remember when Mr. A was born I read an article that talked about kids being in car seats and booster seats until they were 10.
 I scoffed!
 Literally.
 Out loud.

 Of course, what the heck did I know…I was a first-time parents who was hyper-focused on my itty-bitty newborn.
 Ten seemed so far away.
 Ten seemed so big.

 Fast forward eight and a half years….and ten doesn’t seem so big anymore.